Flutter vs. React Native: Which One to Choose in 2022?

 Which framework to use?

-Choosing the right cross-platform app development framework is a crucial part before starting with any application.
-Past were the days where people used to struggle for more features with the limited option of frameworks.
+Choosing the right cross-platform app development framework is a crucial part of starting with any application.
+The past was the days when people used to struggle for more features with the limited option of frameworks.

 As per my knowledge earlier developers have Android SDK & java or swift for iOS.
 But with new cross-platform frameworks, it seems that the world has been changed when the featured app is in the market.
 Isn't it?